 Where is the Speyside Way?

 The Speyside Way runs from Aviemore in the Cairngorm Mountains to Buckie on the north coast of Scotland.
-The Speyside is the name of the valley and surrounding area of the river Spey, which is one of the longest and the fastest-flowing river in Scotland.
+The Speyside is the name of the valley and the surrounding area of the river Spey, which is one of the longest and the fastest-flowing river in Scotland.
 The region is part of the Moray Speyside council and lies between Inverness in the west and Aberdeenshire in the east.

 Getting to and from the Speyside Way